macleen/php-mcl-router/README.md

    -  **RegEx with opional parameters**

    Usage of regex validation rules with optional parameters is allowed.
-Which means the route is processed if the parameter is omitted but is it is supplied it must match the regex expression:
+Which means the route will processed if the parameter is omitted but if it is supplied it must match the regex expression:

 ```php